nginyc/rafiki/docs/dev/folder-structure.rst

         Code for an abstract access layer for Rafiki's *Cache*

-    - `model/`

-        Code for the definition of abstract :class:`rafiki.model.BaseModel` that all models should extend, as well as utility methods for the implementation of models (e.g. reading from datasets).

     - `utils/`

-        Collection of Rafiki-internal utility methods (e.g. for logging, serialization of models, authentication)
+        Collection of Rafiki-internal utility methods (e.g. for logging, authentication)

     - `config.py`